 Many residents of Atlanta use buses as transportation each day.
 Although buses have higher safety standards, they are more prone to accidents in some ways.
 Their vast sizes and weights can increase the risks of crashes.
 If you or a loved one suffered injuries, talk to an Atlanta bus accident lawyer today.

 Bus drivers and busing companies have a broad duty of care.
 They must ensure bus passengers stay safe during each trip.
 Drivers must also avoid harm to others on the road.

 Our bus accident lawyers can help.
 With over 20 years of experience, we know what it takes to win cases.
-To learn more during a FREE consultation, call (404) 341-6555, or contact us online.
+If you’ve been injured in a bus accident in Atlanta, reach out to our Atlanta Personal Injury Lawyer for a FREE consultation at (404) 341-6555 or contact us online.

 How an Atlanta Bus Accident Case Works

 After a bus accident in Atlanta, you might wonder where to start.
 If you did not cause the accident, you are probably eligible for compensation.
 It’s best to contact a lawyer who can help you prepare a personal injury claim.

 You can file a claim with the at-fault party’s insurance company.
 If you have a strong case, you can pursue financial recovery for your costs.
 Here are some steps that happen during the case process.

 After you contact an Atlanta bus accident lawyer, they’ll begin building your case.
 They will gather information about the accident to show what happened.
 Examples of evidence from the scene include:

 - Contact and insurance information for the bus driver